 The organization shall assign the specific responsibilities for the pharmacovigilance audit activities.
 Pharmacovigilance audit activities shall be independent.
-The organization's management shall ensure this independence and objectivity in a structured manner and document this.
+The organization's

 Auditors shall be free from interference in determining the scope of auditing, performing pharmacovigilance audits and communicating audit results.
 The main reporting line shall be to the upper management with overall responsibility for operational and governance structure that allows the auditor(s) to fulfil their responsibilities and to provide independent, objective audit opinion.
 Auditors can consult with technical experts, personnel involved in pharmacovigilance processes, and with the person responsible for pharmacovigilance; however, auditors shall maintain an unbiased attitude that allows them to perform audit work in such a manner that they have an honest belief in their work product and that no significant quality compromises are made.
 Objectivity requires auditors not to subordinate their judgement on audit matters to that of others.